Albania's champions/Sportsmen facing the state's indifference: We bring medals, but we receive "calls"

 He emphasizes that they have made many requests both in the Municipality of Shkodra and in other state institutions, but they have only received empty promises.

-"We have made requests to the Municipality of Shkodra, to the Ministry of Sports and to all other state institutions, we have received praise for the work we have done, but when it comes to financial support there they are beaten, as I can say that our boxers are the most the poor in Europe and are not treated as they deserve", concludes the coach of the Albanian national boxing team.
+" We have made requests to the Municipality of Shkodra, the Ministry of Sports and all other state instances, we have received praise for the work we have done, but when it comes to financial support there is no place, because I can say that our boxers are the poorest in Europe and are not treated as they deserve ," concludes the coach of the Albanian national boxing team.

 Has the time come for the adoption of the sponsorship law?